llafuente/unity-platformer/readme.md

 in it's own beast.

 ## Features
-* Moving platforms.
+* Moving platforms
-* One way platforms.
+* One way platforms
-* Ladders.
+* Ladders
 * AI (Patrol, Projectiles, Jumpers, etc...)
 * Input abstraction (this will help if you add a pad or touch controls)
 * Character-handled-actions.
 Instead of a big class mapping all actions, each Action (Jump, Climb ladder, ground/air movement) it's a separate component.
-* Projectiles.
+* Projectiles
 * Melee attacks
-* Wallstick/WallJump.
+* Wallstick/WallJump
 * Update everything in order (UpdateManager).

-This allow total control over who is updated first and act accordingly.
+  This allow total control over who is updated first and act accordingly

 * Slopes
+* Water (liquid)

 ## Known issues